GenesisFan64/Marsiano-MARS/README.md

 A video "driver" for the Sega 32X (audio too.) for easily doing visual and audio tasks like drawing a third background, sprites, polygons...

 Things working:
-- Draw an extra background in 256-color mode of any size in either ROM or RAM (maps WIDTH and HEIGHT must be aligned by 32 pixels)
+- Draw an extra background in 256-color mode of any size in either ROM or RAM (but the map's WIDTH and HEIGHT must be aligned depending of specific setting)
-Custom internal scrolling screen: 384x256
 - Polygons system from Shinrinx-MARS

 Notes/Issues:
 - SVDP FILL can't be used anymore because of the new internal width (384, only works if 512 is used), solidcolor polygons need reworking
 - Code that Draws polygons with texture skips hidden copy of line 0
+- Communication with MD and 32X is minimal (and temporal)

 (Copypaste from Shinrinx-MARS)
 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system: